fireinrain/github-trending/TrendsHist.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2024-10-16】[katanemo / arch](https://github.com/katanemo/arch) - Arch is an intelligent prompt gateway  Engineered with (fast) LLMs for the secure handling, robust observability, and seamless integration of prompts with APIs \- all outside business logic  Built by the core contributors of Envoy proxy, on Envoy
 * 【2024-10-14】[samuel\-vitorino / lm rs](https://github.com/samuel-vitorino/lm.rs) - Minimal LLM inference in Rust
 * 【2024-10-14】[geph\-official / geph4\-client](https://github.com/geph-official/geph4-client) - Geph (迷霧通) is a modular Internet censorship circumvention system designed specifically to deal with national filtering
 * 【2024-10-13】[golemcloud / golem](https://github.com/golemcloud/golem) - Golem is an open source durable computing platform that makes it easy to build and deploy highly reliable distributed systems